jhu-dvrk/dvrk-readthedocs/docs/pages/introduction/manual.rst

 * **Configuration** - :ref:`The configuration steps <configuration>`
   have to be performed once per robotic arm.
-Once the configuration has been generated, we strongly recommend you save all your configurations files to share between the users in your group.
-We maintain a GitHub organization (https://github.com/dvrk-config) to host the configuration files of different groups, let us know if you want a repository for your files! (contact Anton Deguet @ JHU)
+Once the configuration has been generated, we strongly recommend that you save all your configuration files to share between the users in your group.
+We maintain a GitHub organization (https://github.com/dvrk-config) to host the configuration files of different groups; let us know if you want a repository for your files! (contact Anton Deguet @ JHU)

 * **Hardware setup** - :ref:`The hardware setup section <setup>`